 Key points about lupus

-Lupus is a disease that causes episodes of inflammation and damage to many parts of the body, including skin and organs.
+Lupus is a disease that causes episodes of inflammation and damage to many parts of the body, including the skin and organs.

 It is caused by both genes and environmental factors.